-Survey: Two-thirds of survey respondents said their revenue from corporate partners had increased in the past year (though we didn’t ask how much it increased).
+Survey: Two-thirds of survey respondents said their revenue from corporate partners had increased in the past year (though we didn’t ask how by much).
 This is, of course, good.
 However, one-third said their corporate partner revenue had decreased or stayed the same in the past year.

-Lesson 1: If your partnership revenue remains the same, or decreases, year-to-year, your program is not maximizing its potential.
-Since many companies are looking for new and innovative marketing strategies, your corporate partnership program should be expanding with new opportunities for these companies … and more partnership revenue for your association.
+Lesson 1: If your partnership revenue remains the same or decreases year-to-year, your program is not maximizing its potential.
+Because many companies are looking for new and innovative marketing strategies, your corporate partnership program should be expanding with new opportunities for these companies … and more partnership revenue for your association.

 Lesson 2: All association programs should be reviewed periodically.
 Most associations carefully review evaluations from attendees and do a staff debrief following each major conference.
 Shouldn’t the same rigor be applied to programs as important as corporate partnerships?
 As rapidly as business needs and industry trends change, it’s imperative to conduct a review of your corporate partnership program every year or two.

-Survey: Survey findings showed that board members are aware of corporate partner revenue, and that many board members recommend companies to be partners.
-However only one-quarter of boards meet with corporate partners, while another quarter have no involvement with corporate partners.
+Survey: Survey findings showed board members are aware of corporate partner revenue, and many board members recommend companies be partners.
+However, only one-quarter of boards meet with corporate partners, while another quarter have no involvement with them.

 Lesson 3: Association board members can add significant value for corporate partner programs.
 Board members should: Know who your corporate partners are; thank corporate partners at every opportunity; brainstorm with corporate partners about your association’s industry; identify prospective corporate partners for your association; and consider doing business with corporate partners.

-Lesson 5: Since these partnership program challenges are probably legitimate, what should these associations do?
+Lesson 5: Because these partnership program challenges are probably legitimate, what should these associations do?
 Let’s address each of the three concerns:

 a) Be sure relationships with corporate partners are in alignment with the association’s mission; this will strengthen the association and make it more attractive for members and corporate partners.